 The District is committed to support each school in their adoption of a school-wide Bully Prevention Program.
-Each school will adopt a school-wide, researched-based Bully Prevention Program as directed by District staff.
+Each school will adopt a school-wide, research-based Bully Prevention Program as directed by District staff.

 - 1. Each school will strive to meet these goals: - a.
 Reduce existing bullying problems among students - b.
 Prevent development of new bullying problems - c.
 Achieve better peer relations and staff-student connections at school - 2.
 In order to be a school-wide program, the program must contain: - a.
-School-level components - All school staff will to strive to: - o Treat others with warmth, positive interest and involvement - o Set firm limits for unacceptable behavior - o Apply nonphysical, non-hostile negative consequences when rules are broken. - o Act as authorities and positive role models - o Solve bullying problems in a consistent manner across all grade levels and all school locations. - A Coordinating Committee will be created, as described in Section IV of this policy. - The school's supervisory system in non-classroom areas will be reviewed as set forth in Section IV of this policy. - The following principles will apply to everyone on school property or at a school function: - o I will not bully others. - o I will try to help anyone that I suspect is being bullied. - o I will try to include students who are left out. - o If someone is being bullied, I will tell an adult. - School-wide programs may also include a school kick-off event, committee and staff trainings, school-wide questionnaires, staff discussion group meetings, and programs to involve parents, as determined by the Coordinating Committee. - b.
-Classroom level components - Post and enforce principles against bullying. - Regular, ongoing class meetings, discussions, or role playing activities. - Involve parents in bullying prevention. - Find creative ways to incorporate issues involving bullying into the regular curriculum. - c.
-Individual Level Components - Supervise students' activities - Ensure that all staff intervene appropriately on the spot when suspected bullying occurs - Discuss bullying behavior with students who bully and (separately) with targets of bullying, and with their parents. - Develop Behavioral Intervention Plans for involved students, with a graduated response. - Address bystander involvement. - d.
-Community Level Components - · Develop partnerships with community members to support your school's program - Help spread anti-bullying message in the community - · Involve community members in the Bully Prevention Coordinating Committee. - 3.
+School-level components - 1.
+All school staff will to strive to: - a.
+Treat others with warmth, positive interest and involvement - b.
+Set firm limits for unacceptable behavior - c.
+Apply nonphysical, non-hostile negative consequences when rules are broken - d.
+Act as authorities and positive role models - e.
+Solve bullying problems in a consistent manner across all grade levels and all school locations - 2.
+A Coordinating Committee will be created, as described in Section III.D. of this policy. - 3.
+The school's supervisory system in non-classroom areas will be reviewed as set forth in Section III.G. of this policy. - 4.
+The following principles will apply to everyone on school property or at a school function: - a.
+I will not bully others. - b.
+I will try to help anyone that I suspect is being bullied. (c) I will try to include students who are left out. - c.
+If someone is being bullied, I will tell an adult. - 5.
+School-wide programs may also include a school kick-off event, committee and staff trainings, school-wide questionnaires, staff discussion group meetings, and programs to involve parents, as determined by the Coordinating Committee. - b.
+Classroom level components - 1.
+Post and enforce principles against bullying. - 2.
+Conduct regular, ongoing class meetings, discussions, or role playing activities. - 3.
+Involve parents in bullying prevention. - 4.
+Find creative ways to incorporate issues involving bullying into the regular curriculum. - c.
+Individual Level Components - 1.
+Supervise students' activities - 2.
+Ensure that all staff intervene appropriately on the spot when suspected bullying occurs - 3.
+Discuss bullying behavior with students who bully and (separately) with targets of bullying, and with their parents. - 4.
+Develop Behavioral Intervention Plans for involved students, with a graduated response. - 5.
+Address bystander involvement. - d.
+Community Level Components - 1.
+Develop partnerships with community members to supportyour school's program - 2.
+Help spread anti-bullying message in the community - 3.
+Involve community members in the Bully Prevention Coordinating Committee. - 3.
 When setting up their school wide bully prevention program, each school should avoid the following: - a.
 Relying on quick fixes.
-A one-time speaker may be one component of the program but by itself does not meet the requirements of a school wide program.
+A one-time speaker may be one component of the program but by itself does not meet the requirements of a school wide program. - b.

-- b.
 Providing group treatment or self-esteem programs for students who bully is inappropriate as research shows that these methods are counterproductive. - c.
 Focusing on anger control management for those who bully.
 Bullying is not a result of uncontrolled anger toward the target, but rather proactive aggressive behavior.
 Anger management may be more appropriate for participants in mutual conflicts or for those who are being bullied. - d.
 Providing Mediation/Conflict Resolution for bullying.
 The power imbalance involved in bullying may make the process intimidating for the victim and therefore inappropriate.
 These methods are useful only where the peers involved in conflict were formerly friends, or in situations of normal peer conflict that is not based on a power imbalance. - e.
 Exposing a specific victim's feelings to the bully or class.